tamertplink/omada-sdn/source/introduction/index.rst

 * **Load Balance** The SafeStream SMB router can connect up to 4 ISPs.
 Whether you want to make multiple connections to balance the traffic loads or simply make a connection as a fallback line, the SafeStream router can do the job for you.

 * **Digital Phone System Friendly** The SafeStream works with different phone systems.
 You can enable/disable the SIP ALG.
 Set the priority route, using ACL to allow or block visitors

+* **Mobility** The ER605 version 2 adding a USB WAN port connecting LTE dongle or 4G hot spot for backup link or mobility.

 .. note::
     The OpenVPN feature is only available when the SafeStream router is in the controller model